NativeScript/docs-v7/tutorial/ng-chapter-3.md

 ];
 ```

-The `app.routing.ts` file is where you declare a list of all routes your app has.
+The `app.routing.ts` file is where you declare a list of all your app’s routes.
 Right now your `routes` array has a single route for the login page, but you’ll add more momentarily.
 To get this app running you need to make two more changes.

 First, open `app/app.module.ts` and replace the file’s contents with the following code, which adds a new `NativeScriptRouterModule` import, as well as imports the routes you just declared in `app.routing.ts`.